-The Double English program allows for students who need additional reading and writing support to waive their language requirement in order to receive this additional instruction.
-In Double English, students read a variety of texts, including novels, plays, graphic novels, and non-fiction articles.
-Students are given in-depth guidance around the writing process, with a focus on organizing their output and editing their work.
-In addition, students work on building their vocabulary knowledge and grammar skills.
-It is expected that students will then start a language in secondary school.
+Double English has been created to support our students who would benefit from extended learning support in English Language Arts, Executive Functioning, and Study Skills.
+This class is an alternative to Spanish or Latin and is available to middle school students with identified learning support needs.
+Double English uses direct, evidence-based instruction to support student growth in reading fluency, reading comprehension, vocabulary, and writing.
+The Double English program in eighth grade intentionally complements the eighth grade English curriculum.
+Students read a variety of texts, including novels, plays, graphic novels, and non-fiction articles.
+Texts include West Side Story, Romeo and Juliet by Gareth Hinds, and more.
+Students are given in-depth guidance around the writing process, with a focus on research skills, organizing their output and revising their work.
+In addition, students work on building their vocabulary knowledge using Vocabulary from Latin and Greek Roots and grammar skills.
+It is expected that students will be well-positioned to start a world language option upon entering secondary school.